 “This is one of our family’s favourite places to stay when visiting Dublin.
 Large family rooms, some with stunning sea views, and a great pool to have a quick pre-dinner swim after a busy day in the city, make it a big hit with everybody.”

 “The DART stop is a few minutes walk away, making trips to the city centre really easy.
 Dun Laoghaire itself has lots of cafes and shops, and we love a walk along the pier followed by an ice cream from Teddy’s.
 The new library is next to the hotel and has a great events programme all year round.” – Denise, mum of four.

 We Love: The good size family rooms and great location.

 “Parknasilla Resort & Spa is a firm favourite in our family, with its picturesque walks and beautiful setting.
-We’ve visited many times over the last few years, and have tried both the self-catering 2 bedroom lodges and the hotel.
-The 2 bedroom lodges are situated close to the hotel, so these are a good option if you have kids.
-There are also 3 bed lodges available, but these are further from the hotel.
-In the hotel itself, there are some suites and family rooms with bunk beds available.
+We’ve visited many times over the last few years, and have tried both the self-catering 2-bedroom lodges and the hotel.
+The 2-bed lodges are situated close to the hotel, so these are a good option if you have kids.
+There are also 3-bed lodges available, but these are further from the hotel.
+In the hotel itself, there are some suites and family rooms with bunk beds available.”